MathijsTak/AI-Creator/README.md

 - Open the file named 'GUI.exe'
 -- If the program gives an error, find the settings.json file open it and save it.
 - When the program starts for the first time you need to select the dataset (csv file) you want to use.
 (This has to be one of the datasets given below)
+- This opens another window where you can update the minimum and maximum values.
+If you don't want to do this select the label and click on add.
+If there are no errors close the window and the program starts up.
 - To create an AI go to File and select New File
 - Here you can set different parameters for the AI
 - When the parameters are set, you can train the AI by going under Train and selecting Train